 7: Fertilizing Close to The Plant Stems

-Fertilizing very close to the bottom of the tomato plants stems may burn them.
-So, spread the fertilizer a little away surrounding the base of the plants.
+Fertilizing very close to the bottom of the tomato plants’ stems may burn them.
+So, spread the fertilizer a little away, surrounding the base of the plants.

 8: Adding Fertilizer into The Planting Holes in The Wrong Way

 Adding fish heads to the tomato planting holes is a great source of nitrogen and other micronutrients.
-But it also attracts some natural critters which may harm your tomato plants.
+But it also attracts some natural critters, which may harm your tomato plants.

 In that case, you need to dig a deeper hole (at least 12 inches or more) and put the fish heads, fertilizers, and other raw ingredients.
-Then add another layer of soil on those fertilizers and plant your tomatoes.
+Then add another layer of soil to those fertilizers and plant your tomatoes.

-9: Add Liquid Fertilizer During Transplant
+9: Add Liquid Fertilizer During the Transplant

 When transplanting tomatoes, some of your plant roots must be damaged.
-If you add liquid fertilizer at the very beginning after transplanting tomatoes it may burn the damaged roots.
+If you add liquid fertilizer at the very beginning after transplanting tomatoes, it may burn the damaged roots.